Joseangel15/ReactDigitalOceanHosting-Guide/README.md

 ## Table of Contents
 ###### Hosting a project
 - Sign Up for a Digital Ocean account
-- Create a Digital Ocean droplet
+- Create a Digital Ocean project & droplet
 - Create a SSH key
 - Check/Install proper software to droplet
 - Prep project folders & files